ying-teaching/python-book/docs/ch13_nn/notes/nn.md

 - The inputs for a DNN include input values and weights of DNN.
 - The output of a DNN is prediction or a loss function.

 For pedagogical reasons, Micrograd works on scalar values.
-A typical DNN works on multi-dimension data (called `tensor`s in PyTorch) for effecient parallel computation.
+A typical DNN works on multi-dimension data (called `tensor`s in PyTorch) for efficient parallel computation.
 They are fundamentally the same thing.

 Micrograd has an engine `engine.py` that has less than 100 lines of Python code.
 The `nn.py` defines a DNN consists of `Neuron`, `Layer` and `MLP`.
 It only has 60 lines of Python code.